-Here it is shown that British food is very popular in Edinburgh.
+Figure 5: Cuisines with Reviews.

+Figure 5 shows that British food has a very high number of reviews in Edinburgh, combined with the knowledge that there are more Italian than British restaurant in general, it might show that British restaurants are quite popular.

-In certain places, such as EH1 which is shown above, shows that thought here are more Italian than British restaurant and so we can captalize on the lack of British food to open a British restaurant there.
+In certain places, such as EH2 which is shown below in Figure 6 shows that there are more Italian than British restaurants and so we can capitalize on the lack of British food to open a British restaurant there.